Disc asymmetry characterisation in JWST-observed galaxies at 1 < z < 4: Results

 As a pedagogical demonstration of the asymmetry calculation pipeline, Figure~\ref{fig:main_plot_1} focuses at how (the log of) asymmetry depends on rest frame wavelength for EGS23205 ($z = 2.07^{+0.17}_{-0.02}$, $\log(M_\ast/M_\odot)~=~11.2 $,~SFR~=~$64.83 M_\odot / \text{yr}$) expanded across 10 JWST and HST filters (Refer to Section~\ref{sec: Dataset} for filter names).
 This galaxy is one of the highest redshift barred disc galaxies discovered to-date \citep{Guo.CEERS.2023}.

-The asymmetry in EGS23205 is higher at shorter wavelengths, where emission from young stars is expected to dominate\footnote{However, short of 0.4$\mu$m, the uncertainties increase owing to low overall flux from the galaxy, cf. Figure~\ref{fig:expansion_grid} and discussion in Appendix~\ref{app: F}.}.
+The asymmetry in EGS23205 is higher (relative to the median asymmetry value of this galaxy) at shorter wavelengths, where emission from young stars is expected to dominate \footnote{However, short of 0.4$\mu$m, the uncertainties increase owing to low overall flux from the galaxy, cf. Figure~\ref{fig:expansion_grid} and discussion in Appendix~\ref{app: F}.}.
 The phenomenon of increasing asymmetry at shorter wavelengths is commonly observed in the multiwavelength expansions performed here (see next Section).
 For EGS23205, the clump-like structures present in the spiral arms at shorter wavelength (the bottom left of Figure~\ref{fig:main_plot_1}) are not visible in the longer wavelength (the bottom right of Figure~\ref{fig:main_plot_1}).
-The clumpy appearance of star formation is further enhanced when looking at higher $m_{\rm max}$ as shown in Figure~\ref{fig:expansion_grid}.
-This smoother appearance in the longer wavelengths results in a lower computed asymmetry value.
-The $A_{1}$ value in JWST F115W ($\lambda_{\text{rest}} = 0.37 \mu m$) is high owing to prominent star formation clumps resolved in the image.
-The same clumps are also observed in the HST F606W ($\lambda_{\text{rest}} = 0.19 \mu m$) and F814W ($\lambda_{\text{rest}} = 0.26 \mu m$) filters, but the low signal-to-noise in HST images creates significant uncertainty in the measurement.
+This smoother appearance in the longer wavelengths results in a lower computed asymmetry value relative to the median value.
+The highlighted regions in the bottom panels of Figure~\ref{fig:main_plot_1} focus on a star forming region present in a spiral arm.
+Visual inspection of these regions also suggest that the clumps of star formation present in the F115W filter (left) appear smoother in the F444W filter (right).